Last updated on July 12th, 2022 at 02:00 pm

 - Putting away even a little has the power of exponential growth if you can just keep your mitts off it over the long haul.

 - Knowledge learned by researching one’s own questions has more staying power than a mother’s warnings, stratagems, and lectures.

-- The time to learn about money is before it becomes too powerful an emotional force to be met head-on, because if you wait until after that point you’re going to be on the short end of the stick.
+- The time to learn about money is before it becomes a too powerful and emotional force to be met head-on because if you wait until after that point you’re going to be on the short end of the stick.